elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ---

-### Explain, the function and syntax of the Promise.allSettled static method?
+### Explain the function and syntax of the static method, Promise.allSettled?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Promise.allSettled() method returns a promise that resolves after all the given promises have either fulfilled or rejected, with an array of objects that each describes the outcome of each promise.
-It is typically used when you have multiple asynchronous tasks that are not dependent on one another to complete successfully, or you would always like to know the result of each promise.
-In comparison, the Promise returned by Promise.all() may be more appropriate if the tasks are dependent on each other / if you'd like to immediately reject upon any of them rejecting.
+  <div><strong>Interview Response:</strong> The Promise.allSettled() function produces a promise that resolves once all of the specified promises have been fulfilled or refused.
+This behavior happens together with an array of objects that specify the outcome of each promise.
+It typically gets used when you have multiple asynchronous tasks that are not dependent on one another to complete successfully, or you would always like to know the result of each promise.
+In comparison, the Promise returned by Promise.all() may be more appropriate if the tasks are dependent on each other / if you'd like to reject upon any of them getting rejected immediately.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />